 Financial security is something we all aspire to have and to see our loved ones enjoy.
-However, according to a study by the Financial Conduct Authority, about 15 million people have no pension savings which means one in three retirees within the UK will have to rely completely on a state pension after they retire.
+However, according to a study by the Financial Conduct Authority, about 15 million people have no pension savings.
+This means that one in three retirees within the UK will have to rely completely on a state pension after they retire.
 The key is to be patient and honest.

-The current state pension sits at £159.55 per week and without an additional private pension or life savings, this means that elderly people could be struggling throughout their retirement.
-These facts may seem bleak, but there are simple and effective finance tips which can be followed to ensure financial comfort and safety in later life.
+The current state pension sits at £175.20 per week.
+Without an additional private pension or life savings, elderly people could struggle to make ends meet throughout their retirement.
+These facts may seem bleak, but there are simple and effective finance tips that can help older people start planning for retirement early.

 This is a no-brainer!
 If you save and encourage your family to save, then there will be more money to enjoy when you really need it.
-Saving certainly is easier said than done as things break, bills have to be paid and 'rainy days' often come around, but as one well known supermarket brand says, "every little helps."
-Popping a little bit of money away every week or month soon adds up and could make a huge difference when it comes to retirement.
+We know that saving certainly is easier said than done.
+After all, things break, bills have to be paid and 'rainy days' often come around sooner than we expect.
+Nevertheless, as one well-known supermarket brand says, "every little helps."
+Popping a little bit of money away every week or month will quickly add up and make a huge difference when it comes to retirement.
 Here are some helpful finance tips on how to cut your costs and boost your saving power:

 - Budget - Make sure you're aware of upcoming costs.
 If you know what you need to spend, you'll know what's left to save and this will make budgeting much easier.

 - Look for deals and discounts - Most retailers (online and in-store) have regular sales, discount codes and deals.
 Simply searching "voucher code" on any well-known search engine could save you money!